gromenyk/deepPatella/README.md

 deepPatella includes a user interface that allows users to load a raw ultrasound video, run the inference model, compute the baseline tendon length (at rest), upload the force-ramp data, generate plots, and automatically obtain tendon stiffness (N/mm) and normalized tendon stiffness (N).

-## How to use
+## Setting up

-In order to make it run, please follow the steps detailed next:
+In order to set deepPatella up, please follow the steps detailed next:

 ### Install Docker (in case you don't have it already installed)